Non-Linear Model-Based Sequential Decision-Making in Agriculture: Abstract

 \section{Abstract}

-Agricultural decision-making faces a dual challenge: sustaining high yields to meet global food security needs while reducing the environmental impacts of fertilizer use.
-Nitrogen inputs are central to this tension.
+\chg{Agricultural decision-making faces a dual challenge: sustaining high yields to meet global food security needs while reducing the environmental impacts of input use, including fertilizer losses (e.g., nutrient runoff and leaching) and other agrochemical applications such as herbicides, insecticides, and fungicides.} Nitrogen inputs are central to this tension.
 They are indispensable for crop growth yet also major drivers of greenhouse gas emissions, nutrient runoff, and escalating production costs.
 Addressing these intertwined pressures requires adaptive decision-support tools that are not only statistically principled but also economically sustainable and interpretable for practitioners.

 We develop nonlinear model-based bandit algorithms as a framework for adaptive fertilizer management under uncertainty.
-Building on classical mechanistic yield-response models including Mitscherlich, Michaelis-Menten, quadratic plateau, and logistic functions, our approach links algorithmic exploration-exploitation strategies directly to interpretable biological processes such as maximum yield potential and nutrient efficiency.
+Building on classical mechanistic yield-response models including Mitscherlich, Michaelis-Menten, quadratic plateau, and logistic functions, our approach links algorithmic exploration-exploitation strategies directly to interpretable biological processes such as maximum yield and nutrient efficiency.
 This grounding makes recommendations transparent for practitioners while supporting cost-effective and sustainable input use.
-Methodologically, we establish regret and sample complexity results for the well-specified nonlinear case, examine robustness under misspecification, and conduct extensive simulations reflecting realistic agricultural scenarios.
-The results reveal a key trade-off: nonparametric methods reduce short-term variability but introduce persistent bias, whereas model-based approaches capture biological structure and deliver more reliable long-term profit, ensuring economically sustainable fertilizer use.
-Our findings highlight how interpretable, uncertainty-aware algorithms can strengthen farmer livelihoods and contribute to more efficient and sustainable use of agricultural inputs.
+Methodologically, we establish regret and sample complexity results for the well-specified nonlinear case, examine robustness under misspecification, and \chg{evaluate the proposed methods through extensive profit-oriented simulations and an offline replay case study on publicly available multi-site corn nitrogen field trials from the U.S. Midwest}. \chg{Overall, the results show that incorporating biologically meaningful mechanistic structure enables faster learning and higher profit as evidence accumulates, with flexible nonparametric baselines providing a competitive alternative in pooled and heterogeneous settings.
+Our findings illustrate how interpretable, uncertainty-aware sequential decision rules can support economically sustainable fertilizer recommendations and contribute to more efficient agricultural input use. }

 \textbf{Keywords:} Sequential decision-making, agricultural statistics, nonlinear models, multi-armed bandits, resource optimization, regret